Mufasa8066/Digital-Adthan-Clock/README.md

 - **Power requirements**: Receive Power from outlet (120V) and step down to
 - **Current Time Display**: Shows time in 12-hour format with both Gregorian and Islamic calendars, displaying the date in MM/DD/YYYY and time in HH:MM:SS formats.
 - **Adhan Playback**: Calls the adhan at designated prayer times.
-- **Prayer Times Storage**: Connects to an app for up-to-date adhan times, with an option to choose different mu'adhdhin voices.
+- **Prayer Times Storage**: Connects to an app for up-to-date adhan times, with an option to choose different mu'adhdhin (person who calls the paryer) voices.
 - **Location-Based Settings**: Automatically adjusts prayer times based on the user's location via the app.
 - **Touchscreen Interface**: Enhances user experience with a modern, user-friendly interface.